inria-paris-robotics-lab/quadruped-reactive-walking/README.md

 ## Run the simulation

-* Run `python3.6 -m quadruped_reactive_walking.main_solo12_control -i test` while being in the `scripts` folder
+* Run `python -m quadruped_reactive_walking.main_solo12_control -i test` while being in the `scripts` folder

-* Sometimes the parallel process that runs the MPC does not end properly so it will keep running in the background forever, you can manually end all python processes with `pkill -9 python3`
+* Sometimes the parallel process that runs the MPC does not terminate properly so it will keep running in the background forever, you can manually end all python processes with `pkill -9 python3`

 ## Run with sl1m using rbprm